DuyNguyen1879/docker-lab-tutorial/content/administration.md

            --tlskey=$HOME/.docker/key.pem \
            --host=docker-engine:2376 version

-To secure client by default, wwithout adding tls and host info for every call to the engine, export the following environment variables in a bash profile ``docker-tls.rc`` file
+To secure client by default, without adding tls and host info for every call to the engine, export the following environment variables in a bash profile ``docker-tls.rc`` file

 ```bash
 export PS1='[\W(tls)]\$ '